How to Get a CDL License in Florida

 To obtain a CDL, you must be at least 18, pass the vision test, and hold a valid operator’s License.
 You’ll also need to obtain a medical physical and a federal Department of Transportation (DOT) medical card to get behind the wheel of a commercial vehicle.

 There are three types of CDLs in Florida: Class A, Class B, and Class C. Each has its guidelines in terms of the total weight limit.
 The Florida Department of Motor Vehicles (DMV) website outlines the specific requirements for each Class.
 Once you determine which Class you’ll be applying to, you must visit the Florida Department of Highway Safety and Motor Vehicles (DHSMV) website for a complete CDL handbook.

 Each Class requires a specific exam, which may be in English, Spanish, or Haitian Creole.
 You can download the full CDL handbook right from the DHSMV website.
 For example, Class A CDLs require testing on general knowledge and a combinations vehicle test, a basic skills test, air brakes, pre-trip, CDL road test, and additional testing for any endorsements you wish to add.

 Step 2: Training

 Once you meet the minimum requirements and pass the oral exam, you’ll be issued a CDL permit.
 The DHSMV offers a detailed CDL permit brochure outlining your next steps and options for completing additional requirements.

 Florida CDL license training may be obtained via several avenues.
-Many private CDL schools exist to help you obtain the proper skills and practical knowledge you need to pass the state testing requirements.
-The state offers three official testing locations in Marianna, Miami-Coral Reef and Sarasota.
-For private schools, the state keeps an active list of participating third-party skills sites.
-Make sure the site you use adheres to all federal and state regulations regarding licensing.
+Many private CDL schools exist to help you get the proper skills and practical knowledge you need to pass the state testing requirements.
+The state offers three official testing locations in Marianna, Miami-Coral Reef, and Sarasota.
+The state keeps an active list of participating third-party skills sites for private schools.
+Ensure the site you use adheres to all federal and state regulations regarding licensing.

 Step 3: Licensing & Costs